IgniteUI/help-topics/topics/02_Controls/igScheduler/03_Configuring/01_igScheduler_Configure_Appointments.md

-recurrenceId | Returns the `ID` of the root recurrence activity or null if the activity is not associated with a recurrence. isRecurrenceRoot | Returns a boolean indicating whether this appointment is a recurrence root activity. recurenceRoot | Returns the recurrence root activity or null if the appointment is not associated with a reccurence.
+recurrenceId | Returns the `ID` of the root recurrence activity or null if the activity is not associated with a recurrence. isRecurrenceRoot | Returns a boolean indicating whether this appointment is a recurrence root activity. recurenceRoot | Returns the recurrence root activity or null if the appointment is not associated with a reccurence. dataObject | Returns a simple JSON object with the properties listed in the [Appointment object properties section](#appointment-properties)

 ### Code example